 Possible Access Spots

-- Your public library (US) / World Libraries: Public access to the Internet, either through on-site computers or wireless access, is available in many public libraries.
+- Your public library: Public access to the Internet, either through on-site computers or wireless access, is available in many public libraries.

 - Wireless Hotspots in chain stores or local restaurants.